SarahZimmermann-Schmutzler/baby-tools-shop/README.md

 * <a href="#checklist">Checklist</a>

 ## What Is This All About?
 There are many ways to publish an application.
 One way is the containerization.
 Here you learn how to put a finished application - a web shop for baby tools -  into a container and publish it.
-We are working with a **Python** app here that is written with the **Django** framework.
-For the containerization process we will use the open source platform **Docker**.
+The base of this project is a **Python** app that is written with the **Django** framework.
+The open source platform **Docker** is used for the containerization process.
 First there are some information about the shop and pictures of an shop example.
-You get just the frame of the *BabyStore*, you have to add the products and categories by your own.
+You get just the frame of the *BabyStore*.
+Products and categories must be added independently.
 Then after a short definition of the containerization method there is a quickstart that shows the relevant steps.
 After that there you can retrace the whole process of using the shop application and containerizing it.
 In the end there is a checklist that rounds off the process.